Articles on: Layouts and widgets

 Drop, Rise, Fat Finger (see descriptions below)

-The Close, Open, High, and Low indicators represent the OHLC values of the most recently completed candle at the resolution(s) selected in your global filters.
+The Open, High, Low and Close indicators represent the OHLC values of the most recently completed candle at the resolution(s) selected in your global filters.
 For example, if you select the 15m resolution, close is the closing price of the last completed 15-minute candle.
 If you select multiple resolutions, each market is evaluated at each resolution independently.

 Price indicators can be compared to other price-scale indicators (moving averages, Bollinger Bands, etc.) or to a fixed numeric value.